scoulomb/misc-notes/tls/README.md

 Thus definition given [here](https://youtu.be/T4Df5_cojAs?t=128)

-1. Any message encrypted with Bob's public key can only be decrypted wiht Bob's private key.
+1. Any message encrypted with Bob's public key can only be decrypted with Bob's private key.
 In that case Recipient (Bob) give public key to sender (Alice).
 Sender (Alice) use recipient (Bob) public key to encode message, recipient (Bob) use its private key to decode the message.

-2. Anyone with access to Alice's public key can verify that a message (signature) could only have been created by someone with access to Alice's private key. (it was encrypted using private key here)
+2. Anyone with access to Alice's public key can verify that a message (**signature**) could only have been created by someone with access to Alice's private key. (it was encrypted using private key here)

 In that case Alice encrypt message using her private key.
 Bob check tries to decode (digital signature) using Alice public key.